-Lord Shani refers to planet Saturn and is one of the 9 heavenly objects as Navagraha in Hindu Astrology.
-He is one of the most worshipped deities in the Purans and looks like a black figure carrying a sword on his right hand and sitting on Vulture, Crow, or Raven.
-He is considered as the god of bad luck and also popularly called Ara, Kona, Kroda.
+Lord Shani refers to the planet Saturn and is one of the nine heavenly objects as Navagraha in Hindu Astrology.
+He is one of the most worshipped deities in the Purans and looks like a black figure carrying a sword in his right hand and sitting on Vulture, Crow, or Raven.
+He is considered the god of bad luck and is also popularly called Ara, Kona, and Kroda.

 15. Hanuman – (He Does Not Have a Vahana)

 Lord Hanuman is one of the most worshipped gods by Hindus.
 Hanuman helped Lord Rama defeat the Asura- King Ravana of Lanka.
 It is believed that Lord Hanuman did not need a Vahana because he could fly himself and go anywhere.